rumashie/rumashie/README.md

 ## Hello.
-Recent CS grad based in NYC.
-Trying to build some stuff and continue learning.
+Recent CS grad based in NYC🗽.
+Trying to build some stuff and just continue learning 😌.

 <!--
 **rumashie/rumashie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.